Posted by John North, Partner

 A reasonable board of trustees should allow the employer to restore the balance of power to the pre-2003 level.
 The employer should be given a power of veto over any use of the trustees power to wind the scheme up.

-What actually happens in practice is that the trustees’ legal advisors advise the trustees that the power should not be surrendered, or at any rate not without a very considerable concession from the employer.
+What actually happens in practice is that the trustees’ legal advisers advise the trustees that the power should not be surrendered, or at any rate not without a very considerable concession from the employer.
 This proves, inevitably, unacceptable to the employer.

 So how is this stand-off to be resolved?
 The only logical conclusion you can reach is that as the Government has got us into this mess, the Government should get us out of it.
 Legislation should be passed to give a veto to the employer where the trustees have acquired, purely by operation of law, an unfettered power to wind up the scheme.